AP, IB or A-Levels - Australian International School (AIS)

 The A-Level courses focus on individual courses in depth rather than providing linkage with others like what the IB does.
 Hence, A-Levels tend to focus on specialisation and a more in-depth study of chosen subjects.

-On the other hand, the IB certification results are not only based on external assessments but internal ones as well.
+On the other hand, the IB certification results are based on both external assessments and internal ones.
 These internal assessments are largely made up of reports, presentations as well as test papers, and the external assessments are mainly a cumulative exam administered at the end of the study.

-These coursework usually require students to do independent research and take many months to complete, hence they play a part in determining the student’s overall grade.
-To grade performance, the IB has a points-based system.
+This coursework usually requires students to do independent research and takes many months to complete, hence it plays a part in determining the student’s overall grade.
+To grade performance, the IB has a points-based system with a maximum score of 45 points.
+This balanced assessment approach better reflects real-world skills and university expectations.

 Now that you have a clearer idea about the different options out there, we hope you will feel more confident in making the best decision for your further studies.

-Thus, it is most important to figure out your plan for higher education before making a decision.
+It is most important to figure out your plan for higher education before making a decision.
+Book a tour to learn more about how AIS can support your child’s pathway to university success.